opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   fenced\_udf\_process\(integer\)

-    Description: Shows the number of local UDF Master and Work processes.When the input parameter is 1, check the number of master processes; when the input parameter is 2, check the number of worker processes; when the input parameter is 3, terminate all worker processes.
+    Description: Shows the number of local UDF Master and Work processes.
+If the input parameter is set to  **1**, the number of Master processes is queried.
+If the input parameter is set to  **2**, the number of Worker processes is queried.
+If the input parameter is set to  **3**, all Worker processes are killed.

-    Return type: record
+    Return type: text

 -   total\_cpu\(\)